Ray Sadecki: St. Louis Cardinals

-The 1964 season
+1964 season

 Still only 23 years old at the start of the 1964 season, Sadecki's name came up several times during the off season in trade rumors.
 Prior to Ernie Broglio being included in the trade that brought Lou Brock to the Cardinals, the Cubs inquired about Sadecki, but were turned down by the Cards.
 He was also rumored to be heading to the San Francisco Giants for Felipe Alou, but that trade also never materialized.

 Sadecki posted a 20–11 record and, along with Bob Gibson & Curt Simmons, helped pitch the Cardinals to their first pennant since 1946, with the Philadelphia Phillies and Cincinnati Reds finishing tied for second, one game behind the Redbirds.
 The Phillies had held a 61/2-game lead over the Reds and Cardinals on September 20 with 12 games to play, only to squander the pennant by losing ten consecutive games, while the Cardinals and Reds recorded winning streaks of eight and nine games, respectively.
 Sadecki won his 20th game on September 29 against the Phillies for Philadelphia's ninth consecutive loss and St. Louis' seventh consecutive win.
 The win also pulled the Cardinals even with the Reds who, after taking over first place on September 27, had their nine-game winning streak snapped by the Pirates on Bob Friend's 2–0 shutout earlier in the day.
 The next day, the Cardinals took over first place by defeating the Phillies while the Reds were again shut out by the Pirates.

 The Cardinals, ahead by a half-game over the Reds entering the final weekend, now appeared to have the pennant put away: their final three games were at home against the lowly New York Mets, while the Phillies and Reds were to play a two-game series at Crosley Field.
 However, the Cardinals lost the first two games of the series, first with Al Jackson outdueling Gibson 1–0 (that same day, the Phillies spotted the Reds a 3–0 lead, then scored four runs in the eighth inning to win 4–3 and finally snap their 10-game losing streak), then Sadecki getting battered in one inning, giving up five runs in a 15–5 loss.
 The Cardinals won the pennant on the final day, defeating the Mets 11–5, while the Phillies hammered the Reds 10–0.

 After unexpectedly winning the pennant, the Cardinals defeated the New York Yankees in the World Series.
 Sadecki started Game One, and gave up three runs in the second inning, but settled down after that and defeated the Yankees 9–5, in what would be Whitey Ford's final World Series game.
 Starting Game Four, Sadecki was again battered early, this time being pulled after giving up three runs in 1/3 of an inning.
 The Cardinals, however, came back to win 4–3, the runs coming on Ken Boyer's sixth-inning grand slam.
 The Cardinals went on to win the Series, with Gibson winning Games Five and Seven.